Code-Institute-Submissions/uc-frontend-milestone/README.md

 The CSS code to create the background, overlay and parallax effect on the backgrounds is a tweaked version of the code in this [Code Institute tutorial.](https://github.com/Code-Institute-Solutions/BootstrappingYourNextBigIdea-BS4/blob/master/04-BeyondBootstrap/01-updating_our_callout/css/style.css)

 The code to ensure the full width Bootstrap buttons scale properly on different devices was based on the work of [Travis Horn.](https://travishorn.com/responsive-buttons-with-bootstrap-7c2a7c144308)

+Thanks to my mentor, Brian Macharia, for his help in this module.